-30 This Profile is intended to:
+This Profile is intended to:

-- Assist CKMS designers and implementers in supporting appropriate security algorithms, cryptographic key types, key metadata, and protocols for protecting sensitive U.S. Federal computing applications and data; - 34 2.
-Establish requirements for FCKMS testing, procurement, installation, 35 configuration, administration, operation, maintenance and usage; - 36 3.
-Facilitate an easy comparison of one FCKMS with another by analyzing their 37 designs and implementations in order to understand how each meets the 38 Framework and Profile requirements; and
+- 1. Assist CKMS designers and implementers in supporting appropriate key and metadata management functions, cryptographic key types, key metadata, and protocols for protecting sensitive U.S. Federal computing applications and data; - 2.
+Establish requirements for FCKMS testing, procurement, installation, configuration, administration, operation, maintenance and usage; - 3.
+Facilitate an easy comparison of one FCKMS with another by analyzing their designs and implementations in order to understand how each meets the Framework and Profile requirements; and - 4.
+Assist in understanding what is needed to evaluate, procure, install, configure, administer, operate, and use an FCKMS that manages the cryptographic keys that protect sensitive and valuable data obtained, processed, stored, and used by U.S. Federal organizations and their contractors.

-1 A CKMS is intended to be the system designed and built by a CKMS designer and implementer, while an FCKMS is the system used by the Federal government, possibly after configuring the CKMS to be compliant with its needs.
+1 A CKMS is intended to be the system designed and built by a CKMS designer and implementer, while an FCKMS is the system used by the Federal government, after the CKMS has been designed and configured to be compliant with Federal needs.